 Getting an account on SimpleFX is a quick and easy process.
 You simply visit their homepage and click on the “Create account” button on the top, right side of your screen.

 Once you are in, you are greeted with a message that prompts you to deposit funds.

 We advise you to get to know the platform first via their demo account that is activated by default and you have to switch manually to the “Live” account if you want to trade with real money.
 Of course, you will also need to send one of the supported deposit coins (or fiat via FasaPay) before you start trading.

-Only if you plan to use fiat for deposits.
-If you are staying crypto only, there is no need for KYC and you can trade completely anonymously.
+SimpleFX requires KYC only if you plan to use fiat for deposits.
+If you are staying crypto-only, there is no need for KYC and you can trade completely anonymously.

-SimpleFX is located on an offshore island which have no authority body for oversight of broker platforms, hence SimpleFX is operating without license.
+SimpleFX is located on an offshore island that has no authority body for oversight of broker platforms, hence SimpleFX is operating without a license.
 This means that you rely completely on the integrity of the platform operators to protect your funds from thieves (and their own greed).

-As for the individual account security – you can enable two factor authentication which will significantly increase security of your account.
+As for the individual account security – you can enable two-factor authentication which will significantly increase the security of your account.

-Additionally, funds are kept in segregated accounts and majority of coins are held in cold storage, thus further reducing risks of hacking attacks.
+Additionally, funds are kept in segregated accounts and the majority of coins are held in cold storage, thus further reducing the risks of hacking attacks.

 SimpleFX Trading Platforms